 Build their oral hygiene foundations at home

-Your child’s trips to the dentist are crucial to building up from tooth decay.
+Your child’s trips to the dentist are crucial to building up tooth decay.
 But it’s only half the battle.
 To ensure no further recurrence of cavities, your child also needs a solid dental foundation.
 But this foundation isn’t just restrained to the bathroom.
-When it comes to building solid building blocks for your child’s oral health, we’re also talking about what they do outside their usual brush-and-floss.
+When it comes to building solid building blocks for your child’s oral health, we’re also talking about what they do outside their usual brush-and-floss habits.

 An excellent place to start is their eating habits.
 What types of food do they eat, for instance?
 And do they brush their teeth immediately after?
 Eating healthy food for teeth is also a crucial factor to consider.
 Do they consume more tooth-healthy food, or do they consume more damaging types, like toffee?